Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \subsection{Rational Graph Filters}

 A rational graph filter implements the frequency response

-which is the ratio of two polynomials of orders $P$ and $Q$, respectively.
+which is the ratio of two polynomials of orders $Q$ and $P$ that control the number of zeros and poles, respectively.
 This form achieves similar frequency responses as the convolutional filters but with fewer parameters; because rational functions have better interpolatory and extrapolatory properties than polynomials and require a lower order to achieve a similar approximation~\cite{trefethen2019approximation}.
 However, rational filters have stability issues.
 A rational graph filter is stable if the roots of its denominator are different from the GSO eigenvalues, i.e.,

-If we do not have access to the specific eigenvalues, we can also impose \emph{universal stability} by requiring condition~\eqref{eq.stabRat} to hold for all potential eigenvalues in the interval $[\lambda_{\min}, \lambda_{\max}]$.
+If we do not have access to the specific eigenvalues, we can also impose \emph{universal stability} by requiring condition~\eqref{eq.stabRat} to hold for all potential eigenvalues in the interval $[\lambda_{\min}, \lambda_{\max}]$ \cite{shi2015infinite,Isufi2017-ARMA}.

-Given a stable filter and defining $q(\lambda) = \sum_{q = 0}^Q b_q \lambda^q$, we can write \eqref{eq.ratFresp} as $h(\lambda) = q(\lambda) / p(\lambda)$.
-Then the filter input-output relation in the spectral domain has the form $\scty_{i} = q(\lambda_i) / p(\lambda_i)\sctx_{i}$ at each graph frequency $\lambda_i$.
+Given a stable filter and defining $\fntq(\lambda) = \sum_{q = 0}^Q b_q \lambda^q$, we can write \eqref{eq.ratFresp} as $\fnth(\lambda) = \fntq(\lambda) / \fntp(\lambda)$.
+Then the filter input-output relation in the spectral domain has the form $\scty_{i} = \fntq(\lambda_i) / \fntp(\lambda_i)\sctx_{i}$ at each graph frequency $\lambda_i$.
 In the node domain, the rational filtering matrix has the form

-where we define $\mtP(\mtS):= \mtI + \sum_{p = 1}^Pa_p\mtS^p $ and $\mtQ(\mtS):= \sum_{q = 0}^Qb_p\mtS^q$ with respective frequency responses $p(\lambda)$ and $q(\lambda)$.
+where we define $\mtP(\mtS):= \mtI + \sum_{p = 1}^Pa_p\mtS^p $ and $\mtQ(\mtS):= \sum_{q = 0}^Qb_p\mtS^q$ with respective frequency responses $\fntp(\lambda)$ and $\fntq(\lambda)$.
 When applied to a graph signal $\vcx$, we get the input-output relationship in the vertex domain